Estimate Time5 min

 Buying shares of a bond mutual fund or ETF is an easy way to add a bond position.
 Bond funds hold a wide range of individual bonds, which makes them an easy way to diversify your holdings even with a small investment.

 An actively managed fund also gives you the benefits of professional research.
-For example, the managers can make decisions about which bonds to buy and sell based on huge volumes of information including bond prices, the credit quality of the companies and governments that issue them, how sensitive they may be to changes in interest rates, and how much interest they pay.
+For example, the managers can make decisions about which bonds to buy and sell based on huge volumes of information, including bond prices, the credit quality of the companies and governments that issue them, how sensitive they may be to changes in interest rates, and how much interest they pay.

 Investing in individual bonds

 If you have enough money and believe you have the time, skill, and will to build and manage your own portfolio, buying individual bonds may be appealing.
 Unlike investing in a fund, doing it yourself lets you choose specific bonds and hold them until they mature, if you choose.
 However, you still would face the risks that an issuer might default or call the bonds prior to maturity.
-So this approach requires you to closely monitor the finances of each issuer whose bonds you're considering.
+This approach requires you to closely monitor the finances of each issuer whose bonds you're considering.
 You also need enough money to buy a variety of bonds to help diversify away at least some risk.
 If you are buying individual bonds, Fidelity suggests you spread investment dollars across multiple bond issuers.

 Fidelity offers over 100,000 bonds, including US Treasury, corporate, and municipal bonds.
 Most have mid- to high-quality credit ratings that would be appropriate for a core bond portfolio.